A

 security.txt

 file is an industry standard used by organizations to provide a clear point of contact for vulnerability reporting.
-Adding a signedsecurity.txt
+This blog will walk you through implementing a signedsecurity.txt

 file using PGP (Pretty Good Privacy).